jamesmoss/flywheel/readme.md

 to a datastore that acts in a similar way to a traditional database but has no external dependencies.
 Documents (essentially associative arrays), can be saved and retrieved, sorted and limited.

+Currently Flywheel is in heavy development and is not production ready yet.
+You might find that documents created from one version of Flywheel can't be loaded by another right now.
+As we get closer and closer to a v1 this is less likely to happen.

 Flywheel is opinionated software.
 The following is assumed: